Nikhil-Sorout/Printly/README.md

 ### A Smart Receipt & Sales Tracking App

-Printly is a digital solution designed to help shopkeepers efficiently manage their sales, track transactions, and generate receipts in a seamless way.
+Printly is a versatile digital solution designed for various businesses, including shopkeepers, café owners, restaurants, and other retail outlets.
+It helps them efficiently manage sales, track transactions, and generate receipts seamlessly.

 ## 🚀 Features